Martin-Gleiss/smartvisu/trunk/readme.txt

     - update lib/jQueryMobile 1.1.1

 v 1.4 02.07.12
-    - New and official "smartVISU" - Logo
+    - New and official "smartVISU" - Logo special thanks to by Björn Bertschy
     - position fixed on MainMenu
     - smother scrolling, better responsive design